 The Healing Book

-These twelve stories feature unique journeys of self-discovery and healing.
+The Healing Book is a collection of 12 short stories featuring unique journeys of self-discovery and healing.
 In each story, the characters are searching for meaning in their lives as they navigate the complexities and absurdities of modern life.
 Most of these stories are based on events from my life.
 Five have published in popular and literary journals.